-But the hubby and I do love a cheesy pasta bake.
+But my husband and I do love a cheesy, pasta bake.
 And it just so happens anything with a Mexican flair is a perfect match for us.
 We even thought this dish got better and better as the days passed and the flavors really melded.
 I love it when that happens!
 In that sense this Mexican Bowtie Pasta Bake is perfect for lunches and quick dinners over the week.

 Mexican Bowtie Pasta Bake